-Burrs or blades?
-This is the greatest debate in the coffee world since espresso versus drip.
+How do you choose between a burr grinder vs blade grinder?
+This is the greatest debate in the coffee world since espresso vs drip.
 Coffee professionals and afficionados argue that burr grinders are the only way to go, while blade grinders tend to be cheaper, smaller, and “get the job done.”
 So, which is best?

 Today, we’ll look at the history of this rivalry, explain the key differences between the two grinder types, explore which might be “best” for coffee, and weigh the pros and cons of each.

 You can’t make an omelet without breaking some eggs, and you can’t make coffee without grinding a few beans.
 While the earliest ways that people consumed coffee included eating the fruit and chewing the leaves, it wasn’t long before the seeds of the coffee plant were the stars of the show.
 While the tough, green seeds of the coffee plant are tough to draw flavor and caffeine from in their raw state, after roasting they become more brittle and are able to be cracked and crushed apart into smaller pieces, which allows hot water to extract flavor and other compounds from them.

 The oldest method for grinding coffee — which is still used today for traditional coffee ceremonies in Ethiopia — is with a mortar and pestle, a two-piece tool that comprises a kind of bowl and a hand-held club-shaped implement used to crush and grind ingredients against the walls of the bowl.
 This type of grinding can create coffee dust so fine it practically dissolves on the tongue, which is the grind size often called for in Arabic or Turkish coffee preparation.